mramshaw/Writing_Django/README.md

     $ python manage.py shell

-The results should look as follows:
+The results should look as follows (I have IPython installed so this will be verbose):

     Python 2.7.12 (default, Dec  4 2017, 14:50:18)
     Type "copyright", "credits" or "license" for more information.